 Apply 3 – 5 coats of Danish oil following the same procedure.
 Make sure to dry and lightly sand between each coat.

-8. Apply Poly as for Additional Protection
+8. Apply Poly for Additional Protection

 Once the final coat of Danish is completely dry, apply poly on top of that to give additional protection to the wood. don’t add too much poly because poly makes your wood surface looks a bit oily.
 To keep the natural look, one coat of poly is more than enough.